danparnella/demo-profile/README.md

 # demo-profile
-Demo of a social network type profile.
+Demo of a social network type profile (work in progress).